Rudra0075-ms/PYTHON_DAILY/README.md

 `````
-This repository shows that how my python journey is going on!!!
+This repository shows that how my python journey is going!!!

 `````